AxonFramework/extension-multitenancy/README.md

 - Use **Axon Server EE 4.6+** or Axon Cloud as event store
 - This is not hard requirement but if you wish to enable multitenancy on projection side, only SQL databases are supported out-of-the box

+## Restrictions
+Only components that interact with Axon Server and or database via JPA are supported out of the box.
+If you wish to use other components, you need to implement multi-tenancy support for them.

 ### Configuration